ciscoheat/superforms-web/src/routes/api/+page.md

 ): Promise<Validation<T, M>>
 ```

-If you want to populate the form, for example from DB or `URL` parameters in the load function, or `FormData` in the form actions, send the data as the first parameter, the schema second:
+If you want to populate the form, for example from a database or `URL` parameters in the load function, or `FormData` in the form actions, send the data as the first parameter, the schema second:

 ```ts
 superValidate<T extends AnyZodObject, M = any>(